 Distributors must calculate the difference between the payments received from regulated consumers subject to RPP and the wholesale cost of power, including the amount of the Global Adjustment allocated to the RPP portion of a distributor's load.
 Submissions by distributors to us are processed as manual line items in settlement statements and monthly invoices.
-We use two charge types, "Regulated Price Plan Settlement Amount" (charge type 142) and "Regulated Price Plan Retailer Settlement Amount" (charge type 149) for processing distributor submissions.
+We use charge type 1142 "Ontario Fair Hydro Plan Eligible RPP Consumer Discount Settlement Amount" for processing distributor submissions.
 RPP eligible consumers are defined by regulation.

 Distributors that are market participants must submit the information to us online noting the amount of the claim for each category.
-The IESO portal is used to submit all information required from the distributor, embedded distributor or participating retailer to balance the market.
+The settlement form available within Online IESO is used to submit all information required from the distributor, embedded distributor or participating retailer to balance the market.
 Settlement data must be submitted to us monthly, as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
-We process this information so that the preliminary settlement statement for the last trading day of the month indicates a charge type 142 and 149 entry, with the category noted in the Comments field.
+We process this information so that the preliminary settlement statement for the last trading day of the month indicates a charge type 1142, with the category noted in the Comments field.
+If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
+The adjustments will be reflected on the final settlement statement for the last trading day of the month.
+Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
+Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the current settlement month.